Passports Acquisition: Minister proposes increment from GH¢100 to GH¢644 | Ghana News Agency

 “…Ghanaians pay just about GH¢100 for a passport.
 To produce one passport booklet, it costs GH¢400, which means that for every passport that an applicant acquires, the Government has to put in GH¢300 and this is not sustainable,” she said.

-Speaking on the floor of Parliament before the approval of a GH¢1.127 million budget estimate for the Ministry, Madam Ayorkor Botchwey said the proposal was being considered by the Committee on Subsidiary Legislation.
+Speaking on the floor of Parliament before the approval of a GH¢1.127 million budget estimate for the Ministry, Madam Ayorkor Botchwey said the Committee on Subsidiary Legislation was considering the proposal.

 “On the cost of passports, it is not sustainable, therefore, I will plead with this honourable House to look at the issue for us.
 It is already before the subsidiary legislation committee, and I’m hoping that Ghanaians will pay realistic prices for passports,” she said.